 Train developers to write security-focused prompts and tag all AI-generated code for traceability.
 Implement pre-commit hooks that automatically scan code with SAST tools before it enters your repository.
 Using a tool like Kiuwan’s IDE integrations can help you catch vulnerabilities as you write code by providing immediate feedback on security solution violations.

 Run comprehensive security tests on all AI-generated code, including SAST, SCA, and dynamic application security testing (DAST).
-Include test cases for common AI vulnerabilities like SQL injection, insecure deserialization, and sensitive information exposure.
+Include test cases for common AI vulnerabilities, such as SQL injection, insecure deserialization, and exposure of sensitive information.
 Automated testing should validate the functionality and security of AI-generated components.

-Use Continuous Integration and Continuous Delivery/Deployment (CI/CD) gates to prevent insecure AI-generated code from reaching production.
+Utilize Continuous Integration and Continuous Delivery/Deployment (CI/CD) gates to prevent insecure AI-generated code from reaching production environments.
 Implement policy-as-code that automatically blocks deployments containing high-severity vulnerabilities or non-compliant code patterns.
 This is especially critical for e-commerce and telecommunications companies handling customer data at scale.

 Maintain audit trails of all AI-generated code and monitor for security incidents related to AI-generated vulnerabilities.
 Log which code was AI-generated, the tools used, and the review process.
 This information security tracking helps identify patterns and improve your AI security practices.

 Automated scanning and enforcement should start the moment AI creates code.
 Tools like Kiuwan can integrate directly into your development environment.
 Kiuwan scans AI-generated code as it’s written.
-This real-time process enables flagging high-risk issues like hardcoded secrets, missing input validation, and logic flaws in real time.
+This real-time process enables the flagging of high-risk issues, such as hardcoded secrets, missing input validation, and logic flaws, in real-time.

 You may find this particularly valuable for AI agents and automated development pipelines with limited human oversight.
 These automated tools can quickly and effectively uncover vulnerabilities that would be time-consuming to identify through manual review alone.

-Policy enforcement at scale becomes ever more important as AI adoption grows across development teams.
+Policy enforcement at scale becomes increasingly important as AI adoption expands across development teams.
 Your security leaders need tools that consistently enforce OWASP, CERT, and internal secure coding policies across all AI-generated code.

-Using Kiuwan’s policy engine lets you define custom rules specific to your AI use patterns, and it automatically blocks non-compliant code from entering production branches.
+Using Kiuwan’s policy engine allows you to define custom rules tailored to your AI use patterns, and it automatically blocks non-compliant code from entering production branches.

-For regulated industries like healthcare and financial services, this automated policy enforcement helps maintain compliance with standards like the Health Insurance Portability and Accountability Act (HIPAA), Payment Card Industry Data Security Standard (PCI DSS), and other industry-specific information security requirements.
+For regulated industries such as healthcare and financial services, this automated policy enforcement helps maintain compliance with standards like the Health Insurance Portability and Accountability Act (HIPAA) and the Payment Card Industry Data Security Standard (PCI DSS), as well as other industry-specific information security requirements.

 Audit trails and traceability provide the documentation needed for compliance and incident response.
 When security platform tools track which code was AI-generated, what tools were used, and how it was reviewed, security leaders can quickly identify the scope of potential vulnerabilities and implement targeted fixes.

-AI-generated code can improve efficiency and code quality, but you must maintain vigilance against potential security problems.
-To keep your organization safe, treat AI-written code as dangerous until it’s been reviewed, scanned, and tested.
+AI-generated code can enhance efficiency and code quality, but it is essential to maintain vigilance against potential security risks.
+To keep your organization safe, treat AI-generated code as potentially hazardous until it has been thoroughly reviewed, scanned, and tested.

 To prevent these vulnerabilities from surfacing, embed secure coding practices early in your development lifecycle, maintain strict dependency management, and use human oversight and automated tools for layered protection.